Chlamydia is a sexually transmitted disease (STD) that can affect men and women. If left untreated, it can lead to serious long-term health problems.

 In men, chlamydia is unlikely to prevent you from fathering children.
 However, pain in the tube that carries sperm from the testicles can be a long-term problem.

-Treatments and ED
+Chlamydia treatments and ED

 Chlamydia is a bacterial infection that can be spread through unprotected vaginal, oral, or anal sexual contact.

 Like most bacterial infections, the main treatment for chlamydia is a course of antibiotics.
 This particular STD is treatable.
 Medication is usually able to knock out the infection.

 It’s important that you take the antibiotics as your doctor prescribed them.
 Your partner should also get treated.
 This will help prevent the disease from being spread back and forth.

 There is a common myth that having chlamydia once makes you immune to the infection a second time.
 This isn’t true.
 You and your partner need to take the full course of antibiotics.
 You should also refrain from sex until your treatment is completed.

 Erectile dysfunction is simply the inability to have or maintain an erection that makes sexually intercourse pleasing for both partners.
 There are many possible causes.